 Did you know that trucking companies have teams of lawyers and insurance adjusters?
 Those teams work to protect the trucking company’s interest.
 They try to settle claims as quickly as possible with minimal hassle – and for as little money as possible.

 It’s time to get an experienced truck accident attorney in Jackson, MS, on your side.
-Your attorney will fight for your rights and compensation.
+Your semi-truck attorney will fight for your rights and compensation.
 Contact the team at Derek L. Hall, PC today by phone or online for your free, no-obligation consultation.

 Truck accidents are much more complex than other types of vehicle accidents.
 They can cause much more serious and extensive injuries to victims.

-Tractor-trailer accidents often involve multiple vehicles.
+Truck accidents often involve multiple vehicles.
 That can make it difficult to prove fault.
 More than one party might be liable for the crash.
 Statistics from The National Highway Traffic Safety Administration (NHTSA) show that 82 percent of fatal crashes with large trucks were multiple-vehicle crashes.
 The tractor-trailer driver may be mostly at fault.
 However, part of the blame may also land upon the trucking company, the manufacturer of a defective part, or even a cargo loading company.

 A variety of factors contribute to truck accidents on Mississippi roads.
 Many of the roads that crisscross the state are rural roads.
 Rural roads can be more dangerous for drivers.
 In fact, rural roads are four times more deadly for drivers than city streets.